 What kind of preventive care should you get?

-What should you do to make it easier for you to follow recommended services?
+What should you do to make it easier?

-As with many things in life, most of us don’t like to do things that are scary, painful or too difficult.
-But this is an area where you might have to push yourself outside of your comfort zone.
+As with many things in life, most of us don’t like to do things that are scary, painful, or too difficult.
+But its’ worth it to push yourself outside of your comfort zone.

 - Get health insurance.
-If you do not receive insurance through an employer sponsored plan, consider enrolling in the Affordable Care Act (watch for enrollment periods in the Fall; note there are certain exceptions that allow you to enroll at other times) or through Medicare or Medicaid.
+If you do not receive insurance through an employer, consider enrolling in the Affordable Care Act (watch for enrollment periods in the Fall; note there are certain exceptions that allow you to enroll at other times) or through Medicare or Medicaid.

 - Check with your insurance plan to see what preventive care services are covered and which providers are covered in your plan.
-It’s important to realize that preventive care is cost-effective in the long run.
+Importantly, preventive care is cost-effective in the long run.
 Preventing diseases, or treating diseases in the early stages, will save you money.
-For tips on how to reduce your healthcare expenses, read this blog post.
+For tips, read Reduce Your Healthcare Expenses

 - Don’t let fear of bad news hold you back.
 Avoiding tests does not mean you won’t get sick.
 In fact, the opposite can be true.
 You are more likely to be healthier if you receive preventive care.